Lime mortar: Non-hydraulic lime

 If the quicklime is slaked with an excess of water then putty or slurry is produced.
 If just the right quantity of water is used, the result is a dry material (any excess water escaping as steam during heating).
 This is ground to make hydrated lime powder.

 Hydrated, non-hydraulic lime powder can be mixed with water to form lime putty.
 Before use putty is usually left in the absence of carbon dioxide (usually under water) to mature.
 Putty can be matured for as little as 24 hours or for many years; an increased maturation time improves the quality of the putty.
 There is an argument that a lime putty which has been matured for an extended period (over 12 months) becomes so stiff that it is difficult to work.

-There is some dispute as to the comparative quality of putty formed from dry hydrated lime compared with that produced as putty at the time of slaking.
+There is some dispute (Roman concrete) as to the comparative quality of putty formed from dry hydrated lime compared with that produced as putty at the time of slaking.
 It is generally agreed that the latter is preferable.
 A hydrated lime will produce a material which is not as "fatty”, being a common trade term for compounds have a smoother buttery texture when worked.
 Often, due to lengthy and poor storage, the resulting lime produced by hydrated lime will exhibit longer carbonatation periods as well as lower compressive strengths.

 Non-hydraulic lime takes longer to set and is weaker than hydraulic lime, and should not be allowed to freeze before it is well set.
 Although the setting process can be slow, the drying time of a lime mortar must be regulated at a slow rate to ensure a good final set.
 A rapidly dried lime mortar will result in a low-strength, poor-quality final mortar often displaying shrinkage cracks.
 In practice, lime mortars are often protected from direct sunlight and wind with damp hessian sheeting or sprayed with water to control the drying rates.
 But it also has the quality of autogenous healing (self healing) where some free lime dissolves in water and is redeposited in any tiny cracks which form.